Scott-Morgan-Foundation/planning_and_integration/roadmap/readme.md

 2. Priority
 3. Priority
 #### Product Direction
-1. Priority
+1. Complete an experiment on alternative eye tracking technology
-2. Priority
+2. Stand up a beta AWS version of the simulation network
-3. Priority
+3. Release a beta Python version of a microservice Software Development Kit (SDK)
 #### Communication Direction
 1. Priority
 2. Priority